dan-online/autopulse/README.md

 ### Docker

-The easiest way to get started with autopulse is to use the provided [docker image](https://hub.docker.com/r/danonline/autopulse)
+The easiest way to get started with autopulse is to use the provided docker image on [ghcr.io](https://github.com/dan-online/autopulse/pkgs/container/autopulse) or [Docker Hub](https://hub.docker.com/r/danonline/autopulse)

 #### Tags